notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 STATUSBAR_TYPING_MODE   5
 ~~~

-*lParam [out]*
+*lParam [in]*
-: TCHAR * value, pointer to the new value.
+: TCHAR* value, the string to set.

 **Return value**:
-: Returns 0 on failure, nonzero on success
+: Returns False on failure, True on success

 ---